aalpern/dotfiles/README.md

 ## Emacs Color Themes

 Once upon a time, before emacs had a color theme system (or three) of its own, I wrote a bunch of functions in my .emacs config that set font-lock faces to my liking.
-They didn't play very nicely with Emacs 24's built-in theming system, so I converted them to proper color themes.
+They didn't play very nicely with Emacs 24's built-in theming system (I did write them of Emacs 19, after all), so I converted them to proper color themes.
 I mostly use ``aalpern-dark`` and ``autumn-light``.
 They are not comprehensive in setting faces for every popular major mode out there - I mostly only care about font-lock.

 [autumn-light](https://github.com/aalpern/emacs-color-theme-autumn-light) and [green-phosphor](https://github.com/aalpern/emacs-color-theme-green-phosphor) now have their own repositories, and can be installed by Emacs 24's package manager from the [MELPA](http://melpa.org/) archive.

 ### Light Themes